btarg/Origami/README.md

 # View the official docs on [GitBook](https://btarg.gitbook.io/origami-docs/)!

+# Credits and special thanks

+- The [PaperMC Discord](https://discord.gg/papermc) for being incredibly helpful and quick to respond to any questions
+- [Dannegm on GitHub](https://github.com/dannegm/BlockEntities) for providing an initial implementation of custom blocks using Item Display entities

 ## Block Database

 The positions and UUIDs of custom blocks are stored in one file per world, under the `_data` folder. **DO NOT** delete